 The Sustainability Board is supported by one specialist sub-committee:

-The Sustainability Board is dedicated to raising awareness of environmental issues that effect actuaries in various practice areas across the world.
+The Sustainability Board is dedicated to raising awareness of environmental issues that affect actuaries in various practice areas across the world.

 Many environmental issues have a global impact and the Sustainability Board is keen to work with IFoA members across the world.
 It also supports the work of the International Actuarial Association Resource and Environment Working Group.